Alfred Herrmann: Biography

 In 1919 Herrmann was elected as a member of the Weimar National Assembly representing the German Democratic Party.
 From 1920 to 1924 Herrmann was the editor of the Oldenburger Landeszeitung and Kieler Zeitung and from 1926 to 1932 deputy editor of the Hamburger Fremdenblatt.

 In 1924/25 he lectured on journalism and history of warfare at the University of Kiel and from 1926 to 1932 and again from 1947 to 1949 as honorary professor at the University of Hamburg on modern German history, journalism and politics.

 From 1933 to 1935 he worked as executive director of the German press association (Reichsverband der deutschen Presse) and from 1935 to 1944 as managing director of publishing houses in Dresden and Berlin.

-In 1949 he became tenured professor for modern history and politics at the Technical University Berlin, he retired in 1954.
+In 1949 he became tenured professor for modern history and politics at Technische Universität Berlin, he retired in 1954.

 Herrmann was a founding member and (from 1951 to 1956) chairman of the commission for the history of parliamentarism and the political parties (Kommission für Geschichte des Parlamentarismus und der politischen Parteien) in Bonn.